Skip to main content

 Explore

-Think about the protective factors that you learned about in this lesson.
-Download and print the Building a Safe Place activity.
-Reflect on the questions provided for each protective factor.
-In the Notes column, describe your responses and steps you think you could take to promote these factors.
-Then identify what your role is in promoting each of the protective factors.
-Discuss your notes with your management team.
+Think about the protective factors discussed in this lesson.
+In the Promoting Protective Factors Within Your Program activity, reflect on the questions provided for each protective factor.
+In the last column, describe your responses and steps you think you could take to promote these factors.
+Discuss your plans with other program leaders.

 Apply